swastik-mukherjee/node-dock/README.md

 # Running The App

-You can straightaway pull the project and build with
+# You can straightaway pull the project and build with

-# docker build -t node/server .
+#docker build -t node/server .
-# sudo docker run -p 5000:8080 node/server
+#sudo docker run -p 8080:8080 node/server

+Open http://localhost:8080/ in your browser to see the web app running.
+Feel free to modify the code and turn it around to produce something great out of it.